-Comparable Evaluations
+Comparable Evaluations Definition

-- 1. Teacher performance ratings of Accomplished and Skilled will be considered as comparable for the life of this Agreement and will prevail over a rating of Developing.
-A teacher performance rating of Developing will prevail over a rating of Ineffective. - 2.
-If two or more bargaining unit members have comparable evaluations and the same placement on the seniority list, seniority will be determined by the date of the Board meeting at which the bargaining unit member was hired, and then by the date on which the bargaining unit member signed the initial employment contract in the District.
-Any remaining ties will be determined by random drawing with affected members present.
+1. Teacher performance ratings of Accomplished and Skilled will be considered as comparable for the life of this Agreement and will prevail over a rating of Developing.
+A teacher performance rating of Developing will prevail over a rating of Ineffective.

+2. If two or more bargaining unit members have comparable evaluations and the same placement on the seniority list, seniority will be determined by the date of the Board meeting at which the bargaining unit member was hired, and then by the date on which the bargaining unit member signed the initial employment contract in the District.